Boston Labor Day events offer the perfect combination:lots of fun things to do, fireworks over the Harbor, and (usually) warm, sunny weather.

 Family-oriented activities to do with kids in Boston on Labor Day weekend include:

-- Whale Watching Cruises - Convenient Downtown Boston Waterfront departures, and guaranteed sightings - Bring your camera!
+Convenient Downtown Boston Waterfront departures, and guaranteed sightings - Bring your camera!

-Or book a whale watching cruise.
+Book a whale watching cruise.

-Find out more about Whale Watching cruises - Swan Boat Rides - Head over to the Public Garden to ride on Boston's famous swan boats.
-Kids of every age love the nearby Make Way for Ducklings statues.
+Head over to the Public Garden to ride on Boston's famous swan boats.

-- Boston Tea Party Ships and Museum - Immersive exhibits let you experience the Boston "tea party" rebellion that triggered the Revolutionary War.
-Find details and tickets
+Immersive exhibits at the Boston Tea Party Ships & Museum let you experience the Boston "tea party" rebellion that triggered the Revolutionary War.

 GoBoston Card for Attractions, Tours, Cruises